 Uluwatu Beach – well known among surfing enthusiasts as there are good surf spots like Uluwatu, Dreamland and Padang-padang.
 They are also part of the Top 10 Best Bali Beaches .

 Tirtha Wedding Chapel – many people choose to marry here in Bukit Peninsula, Bali as the stunning and modern chapel comes with a romantic beach front.
 Numerous resorts offer wedding package to here.

 All travelers recommend the sunset trip to Pura Luhur Uluwatu.
 The sight of the sun setting over the dramatic temple by the cliff is a sight to behold.

 A note of caution about the monkeys as if you are unlucky they will come and grab off your small belongings.
-Therefore keep small things like sunglasses and camera in pocket at all times.
+Therefore, keep small things like sunglasses and camera in the pocket at all times.

 There is also a Kecak Dance performance held everyday here at Pura Luhur Uluwatu Temple and many travelers recommend it as one of the things you must do in Bali.

 |-> Find the best hotel deals near Uluwatu Temple *|